getify/foi-lang/README.md

 An important design goal is that a somewhat experienced developer -- especially one with both FP and imperative experience/curiosity -- should be able to sufficiently or fully learn **Foi** in several days.

-In the following code snippet, you'll might recognize familiar mechanisms like function calls and pattern recognition.
+In the following code snippet, you might recognize familiar mechanisms like function calls and pattern matching.
 There's also some standard FP idioms like partial application and composition (and a monad!).
 You might also spot a fun trick (operators-as-functions)!

 ```java
 defn arithmetic(op) ^(